kevinstewartmercurio/kevinstewartmercurio/README.md

 ## 👨‍🎓 About Me

 - 📚 I double majored in Computer Science and Mathematics at Swarthmore College
-- 💻 I'm currently working on personal projects and projects for my community
+- 💻 I'm currently a Software Developer at [Actual Size](https://actualsize.com/), a digital design and development agency based in Pittsburgh.

 Check out my [website](https://www.kevinstewartmercurio.com) to learn a bit more about me!